cwscx/hello-word/README.md

 # hello-word
-getting used to new github cmd
+getting used to new github cmd.